Learning Objectives:

 ✍️ Exercise 2: Rewrite Using a Cleft Structure

-Instructions: Rewrite each of the following sentences using an appropriate cleft sentence to emphasize the highlighted idea.
+Instructions: Rewrite each of the following sentences using an appropriate cleft sentence to emphasise the highlighted idea.

 Answers

-2. What many argue is the most important social right is access to healthcare.
+2. What many argue as the most important social right is access to healthcare.

 3. It was during the lockdown that remote working became widespread.